akalongman/geo-words/README.md

 Crawler is written on PHP and uses MySQL as a database.
 Code placed under `crawler` folder.

-Before running the script should be configured database and run migrations.
+Before running the script should be configured the database and run migrations.

-First of all rename the file `.env.example` to `.env` and specify database credentials.
+First rename the file `.env.example` to `.env` and specify database credentials.

 Install composer dependencies: